Queens: Notable people

+Journalist Marie Colvin was a native of Queens.

 In popular culture

-Queens has also served as a setting for various fictional characters, one of the more famous being Peter Parker / Spider-Man from Marvel Comics.
-He grew up in Forest Hills with his Aunt May and Uncle Ben.
+Queens has also served as a setting for various fictional characters, including Peter Parker / Spider-Man from Marvel Comics.
+He grew up in Forest Hills with his Aunt May and Uncle Ben, and Archie Bunker of All in the Family, who lived at the fictional 704 Hauser Street in Astoria.
+The popular sitcom The King of Queens is set in the titular borough, with the main characters living in a house in Rego Park.
+The movie Somewhere in Queens, starring Queens native Ray Romano, is also set in the title borough.

 The Cemetery Belt

 Several large cemeteries in Queens – St. Michaels, Luthern, Calvary, Cypress Hill, Mt.
 Olivet and Mt.
 Zion – together with several in Brooklyn are collectively known as The Cemetery Belt.
-Calvary, by itself – with about 3 million burials – has the largest number of interments of any cemetery in the United States.
+There are about five million burials in the borough and Calvary, with about 3 million burials, has the largest number of interments of any cemetery in the United States.